vishnushiri02/SARS-Cov2/notes/Work_documented.possible_questions.md

 ### 3. The jaccard index treshold chosen to decide a parent or a neighbour is 50%.
 Is this okay?

 - ANS: Jaccard index is not the right way to go about, we have to get the distance, create a distance table based on the spike mutations.

+### 4. Where could combining the data on daily basis and then interpolating them to get the missing day data go wrong?

+-ANS:

+### 5. If data is combined weekly, how should this frequency be distributed among the week to get the week-daily interpolation?

+-ANS:

+### 6. Why do we do linear interpolation, why not spline interpolation?

+-ANS: